Reading Time: 9 minutes

-Meth can seem exciting when you first start, and while the answers to “does meth make you lose weight” and “why does meth make you skinny” become obvious after a few doses, meth for weight loss comes with too many negatives.
-Once the excitement wears off, you’re left with an addiction that deteriorates your body and health quickly.
+Meth can seem exciting when you first start, and while the answers to “does meth make you lose weight” and “why does meth make you skinny” become obvious after a few doses, using meth for weight loss is an extremely bad idea.

 - The Effects of Meth When Just Starting

 - Why Weight Loss is Not Sustainable With Meth